 In this tutorial, we will show you how to setup a secure FTP server in your cloud computer.
 Transferring confidential files from your local PC to your cloud computer can be difficult.
 That’s why you need a SFTP connection.

 If you have a public IP address, follow option one.
 If you have a NAT(Network Address Translation) IP address, follow option two.

 P.S.
 In your dashboard, you can check whether you have NAT or Public IP address by accessing the manage computer section right here:

 For a Cloud Computer with Public IP address, please follow the below steps to configure SFTP.

-1. Download Core FTP from our download page.
+1. Download Core FTP